Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

 In this subsection, we provide a summary of some relevant works, which can roughly be divided into (i) the general phase retrieval problem with no structural assumptions on the signal, (ii) sparse phase retrieval, and (iii) phase retrieval with generative models.

 \textbf{General phase retrieval:} A wide range of approaches have been designed to solve the phase retrieval problem.
 Error-reduction approaches~\cite{gerchberg1972practical,fienup1982phase} work well in practice, but they lack provable guarantees.
-Convex methods such as PhaseLift~\cite{candes2013phaselift} and PhaseCut~\cite{waldspurger2015phase} lift the phase retrieval problem to a higher dimension and suffer from high computation cost.
+Convex methods such as PhaseLift~\cite{candes2013phaselift} and PhaseCut~\cite{waldspurger2015phase} lift the phase retrieval problem to a higher dimension, and typically suffer from high computation cost.
 Convex relaxations that operate in the natural domain of the signal are proposed in~\cite{goldstein2018phasemax,bahmani2017phase}.
 However, these convex relaxation based methods are not empirically competitive against widely-used non-convex methods.

 Following the seminal work of Netrapalli {\em et al.}~\cite{netrapalli2015phase}, several works have studied theoretically-guaranteed non-convex optimization algorithms for phase retrieval~\cite{candes2015phase,chen2017solving,wang2017solving,zhang2017nonconvex}.
 These algorithms start from a spectral initialization method, and then use an iterative algorithm (e.g., alternating minimization or gradient descent) to further decrease the approximation error.
-For the general phase retrieval problem, the optimal sample complexity $O(n)$ can be achieved for some non-convex methods~\cite{chen2017solving,wang2017solving,zhang2017nonconvex}.
-Interestingly, optimal (up to a logarithmic factor) sample complexity guarantees have also been provided for the case of using a random initialization~\cite{sun2018geometric,chen2019gradient}.
+For the general phase retrieval problem, the optimal sample complexity of $O(n)$ can be achieved by certain non-convex methods~\cite{chen2017solving,wang2017solving,zhang2017nonconvex}.
+Interestingly, optimal (up to a logarithmic factor) sample complexity guarantees have also been provided in the case of a random initialization~\cite{sun2018geometric,chen2019gradient}.
 It is worth mentioning that some variants of the classic Wirtinger Flow (WF) algorithm~\cite{candes2015phase,chen2017solving} and trust-region methods~\cite{sun2018geometric} consider squared measurements:

 and minimize the intensity based empirical loss function:

 where $\bA \in \bbR^{m \times n}$ is the sensing matrix with its $i$-th row being $\ba_i^T$, and $|\cdot|$ is applied element-wise.
 Nonetheless, numerical results suggest that algorithms minimizing the amplitude based empirical risk (with the measurement model~\eqref{eq:measurement_model})